This article was first written in March 2019, but we gave it a spring clean in September 2020

 How to produce video content with a mobile phone

-As far as social media is concerned, your phone is the only production kit you need.
+As far as social media video is concerned, your phone is the only production kit you need.

 There is so much you can do with just a mobile device.
 If needs be you can complete the entire video content workflow – shooting, editing, publishing – on a phone.
 (Provided your thumb has enough stamina.)
 I’m going to go through the basics of mobile videography, then list some great apps that are available for editing video for social media.